 How should I dissolve peptides?

 The solubility of a peptide is determined mainly by its polarity.
 Acidic peptides can be reconstituted in basic buffers, whereas basic peptides can be dissolved in acidic solutions.
-Hydrophobic peptides and neutral peptides that contain large numbers of hydrophobic or polar uncharged amino acids should be dissolved in small amounts of organic solvent such as DMSO, DMF, acetic acid, acetonitrile, methanol, propanol, or isopropanol, and then diluted using water.
-DMSO should not be used with peptides that methionine or free cysteine because it might oxidize the side-chain.
+Hydrophobic peptides and neutral peptides that contain large numbers of hydrophobic or polar uncharged amino acids should be dissolved in small amounts of an organic solvent such as DMSO, DMF, acetic acid, acetonitrile, methanol, propanol, or isopropanol, and then diluted using water.
+DMSO should not be used with peptides that methionine or free cysteine because it might oxidize the side chain.

 Test a portion of the synthesized peptide before dissolving the rest of the sample.
 Lyophilized peptides should be centrifuged briefly to pellet all the material.
 You might need to test several different solvents until you find the appropriate one.
 Sonication can be used to enhance solubility.

 - First, assign a value of −1 to each acidic residue (Asp [D], Glu [E], and the C-terminal –COOH).
 Next, assign a value of +1 to each basic residue (Arg [R], Lys [K], His [H], and the N-terminal -NH2), and then calculate the overall charge of the peptide.